msamylea/AI-Chart-Generator/syntax/block.md

 At its core, a block diagram consists of blocks representing different entities or components.
 In Mermaid, these blocks are easily created using simple text labels.
 The most basic form of a block diagram can be a series of blocks without any connectors.

-Example - Simple Block Diagram: To create a simple block diagram with three blocks labeled 'a', 'b', and 'c', the syntax is as follows:

 ```mermaid-example
 block-beta
   a b c